Muniru0/build_wallet/README.md

-# build_wallet
+# Build wallet
-Build a simple bitcoin wallet on testnet
+Build a simple bitcoin wallet on testnet.

+# Run.
+You need to run the script in a node repl for the expected output